backstage/backstage/docs/local-dev/cli-build-system.md

 The backend development bundling is also based on Webpack, but rather than starting up a web server, the backend is started up using the [`RunScriptWebpackPlugin`](https://www.npmjs.com/package/run-script-webpack-plugin).
-The reason for using Webpack for development of the backend is both that it is convenient way to handle transpilation of a large set of packages, as well us allowing us to use hot module replacement and maintain state while reloading individual backend modules.
+The reason for using Webpack for development of the backend is both that it is a convenient way to handle transpilation of a large set of packages, as well us allowing us to use hot module replacement and maintaining state while reloading individual backend modules.
 This is particularly useful when running the backend with in-memory SQLite as the database choice.